Skip to Content

 This literary landmark was home to poet Robert Frost from 1920 – 1929, which was a prolific time period of his writing career.
 He composed many of his most famous works here, including “Stopping by Woods on a Snowy Evening,” which was written on a hot June morning at his dining room table.

-The Robert Frost House is open from Thursday – Monday, 10 am – 4 pm, until the end of October.
+The Robert Frost House is open Thursday through Monday, 10 am to 4 pm, until the end of October.

 Fall is one of the most beautiful seasons to explore the historic town of Bennington, Vermont.
 Whether you visit for an afternoon or a whole week, you’ll find plenty to do beyond leaf-peeping.